-Another strong performer was our Kenyan investment – the largest insurance company in Eastern Africa.
+Another strong performer was the fund's Kenyan investment – the largest insurance company in Eastern Africa.
 The markets, independent from any big company announcements, decided to continue to correct the firm’s low valuation.
 The stock price grew by almost 20% in February.

 Our visit to Thailand and Malaysia was somewhat hampered by the Chinese New Year celebrations, but we still managed to have several deep conversations with company managers.
 In Bangkok, among other meetings, we met with an interesting chicken feed producer, and in Malaysia we analyzed an efficient maker of construction cranes.

-The market slowdown that began at the end of February finally reached our fund in March, resulting in a loss of 3%; our third negative month in over a year.
-The market downturn in Pakistan made a dent in our portfolio, even though the companies themselves still produced strong quarterly results.
+The market slowdown that began at the end of February finally reached the fund in March, resulting in a loss of 3%; the fund's third negative month in over a year.
+The market downturn in Pakistan made a dent in the fund's portfolio, even though the companies themselves still produced strong quarterly results.
 A similar mood was felt in Turkey, albeit in reduced measure.

 In Vietnam, we met with companies in various industries – from fish production to lamp manufacturing – including a Ho Chi Minh-based developer of affordable housing that is experiencing strong demand in an economy growing “only” about 5% per year.
 We also found a rapidly growing transportation company a few hours away from Hanoi which enjoys strong truck sales thanks to recently changed regulations.
 We invested in both.

 The month was red overall, but it also ended in a potential turning point for Pakistan and for other markets.
-We firmly believe in the value-based strategy and in the strength of our portfolio companies.
+We firmly believe in the value-based strategy and in the strength of the fund's portfolio companies.

 Pakistan signed on large infrastructure projects fueling the growth of one of the portfolio’s high performers, an electronics manufacturer and distributor that reported further improvements to its bottom line.
 The sale of transformers increased by 16% while profits nearly doubled thanks to excellent cost controls.
 The need for power lines and white goods keeps growing at a fast pace and the company, which works in both domains, is meeting that demand.

 During the month, we also visited a technology firm and air traffic-related companies in Istanbul.
 Their growth stories were strong, and we will keep them on our radar.
-Even though we did not add any new companies this time around, we restructured the portfolio by selling a significant amount of shares that had doubled in value.
-We have kept the portfolio inexpensive even as global equities have become pricier, and we believe our portfolio companies still have plenty of room to appreciate.
+Even though we did not add any new companies this time around, the fund restructured the portfolio by selling a significant amount of shares that had doubled in value.
+We have kept the portfolio inexpensive even as global equities have become pricier, and we believe the fund's portfolio companies still have plenty of room to appreciate.
 We are excited to find out who the next winners are.

 Five countries and quite a few CEOs.
 The month of May was spent on the road discussing anything from reinsurance to middle-class energy consumption.
 Our travels led to changes in the portfolio and the addition of six new companies.
 The month was negative in the overall market, but the portfolio remained positive.

-The month’s winner was a Vietnamese truck reseller that we invested in about six weeks ago.
+The month’s winner was a Vietnamese truck reseller that the fund invested in about six weeks ago.
 Its shares appreciated strongly, adding 36% in May alone.
 Of course, the month also had some dips, with the Panama-based airlines losing 23% of its value because of suffering Brazil operations.